 “turning our backs on the world’s poorest people”.

 Only last week, an interim report from the International Development Committee said that the merger would erode accountability and shift funds from poverty reduction.
 Let us start with the most basic question first—and let us not have the usual bluster, Prime Minister: answer the question for once.
-Will he confirm that he has read the interim report by the International Development Committee on the proposed merger?
+Will the Prime Minister confirm that he has read the interim report by the International Development Committee on the proposed merger?
 Will he also confirm which aid charities he consulted before making this statement today?

 DFID employs around 600 people in East Kilbride.
 Will the Prime Minister guarantee that all those jobs are secure and will stay in East Kilbride?
 On 8 June, my hon.
 Friend the Member for Dundee West (Chris Law) wrote to the Secretary of State for International Development asking why the Department was suspending all DFID projects except for a handful of projects that had been identified by the Government as a priority.
 Will he confirm whether all those suspended projects are now being scrapped?

 I must respectfully tell the right hon.
-Gentleman that the policies that we are enacting, for which he expresses such horror—the creation of this new Whitehall super-Department—reflects what the vast majority of the OECD already does.
+Gentleman that the policy that we are enacting, for which he expresses such horror—the creation of this new Whitehall super-Department—reflects what the vast majority of the OECD already does.
 I think I am right in saying that only one in 29 OECD countries does anything different from what we are proposing.

 We are integrating our foreign policy and our massive development throw.
 We are going to increase it.
 We are going to make sure that we do even more to tackle poverty and deprivation around the world and to tackle the under-education of women and girls around the world, which is an absolute disgrace.
 We are going to use this powerful new Whitehall Department to do that—to give the UK extra throw weight and megawattage.
 That is what we need.
 At the moment, we are less than the sum of our parts.